microsoft/ignite25-LAB545-create-and-manage-sensitive-information-types-and-labels/lab/instructions/Lab-information-protection.md

 1. On the **Additional settings for email** page, select **Next**.

-1. On the **Decide if you want to test out the policy now or later** page,s elect **Run policy in simulation mode**, and select the checkbox for **Automatically turn on policy if not modified after 7 days in simulation**.
+1. On the **Decide if you want to test out the policy now or later** page, select **Run policy in simulation mode**, and select the checkbox for **Automatically turn on policy if not modified after 7 days in simulation**.

 1. Select **Next**.